-Nearly all chiefs (96%) responded affirmatively to extending the salary schedule beyond the top of the scale, which is currently set at 20 years of experience.
+Nearly all chiefs (96%) responded affirmatively in the October 2021 survey to the general idea of extending the salary schedule beyond the top of the scale, which is currently set at 20 years of experience.
 Those in dissent seem to mostly represent jurisdictions with 16+ probation officers or they are a chief for a city/town jurisdiction or a jurisdiction only serving a juvenile population.